 Luecke became involved with LCT as a performer in 2012 before joining the staff in 2016.
 Her favorite LCT memories happened during The 39 Steps (Annabella/Pamela/Margaret), I Do!
 I Do!
 (Agnes), The Game's Afoot (Daria Chase), and A Streetcar Named Desire (Stella).
 Luecke has also been an integral part of bringing new artistic experiences to LCT.
 She headed the singing competition 'Raise Your Mic' for two summers, welcoming new performers to the stage while raising funds for both LCT and the Salvation Army.
 Luecke also introduced LCT to the 24 Hour Project - an educational opportunity for area artists to write, rehearse, and perform an original play in just 24 hours.
 More recently, Luecke produced LCT's first ever drive-in show, as well as a 1940s - themed radio play.

 Luecke received her formal training at UW-Eau Claire, earning a Bachelor of Arts degree in Theatre Education.
-She serves on the Board of Directors for the La Crosse Symphony Orchestra and has been featured in their commercials for the last two years.
-She enjoys discovering new shows with her husband, Dustin, and strives to instill the love of the arts in her two young sons, Damian and Dax.
+She serves on the Board of Directors for the La Crosse Symphony Orchestra and has been featured in their commercials since 2019.
+She enjoys discovering new shows with her husband, Dustin, and strives to instill the love of the arts in their children.